 For the finale one of the sous chefs came out, put 4 triangular shaped plastic sheets on the table, and decorated each of them for the dessert course.
 This is now a classic for Alinea and I teased her (the sous chef) that it is an iconic thing and they could probably never stop doing it.
 Then I asked how they were selected to go to the guest’s tables to paint this course.
 Did they take turns…draw straws…assigned to do it…want to do it or hate to do it (most cooks don’t like the spot light in front of guests).
 She demurred from an honest reply and said something professional instead.

 As restaurants are preparing to re-open after the coronavirus shut down, the challenges are substantial and menu changes are inevitable.
 Many restaurants will not be able to survive the shut down itself, and of those which do re-open, the timeline for financial success or failure is going to be tighter than ever.
-One of the best practices for success is to evaluate restaurant menus based on margin, and then promoting your highest margin items by placing them strategically on your menu.
+One of the best practices for success is to evaluate restaurant menus based on margin and then promote your highest margin items by placing them strategically on your menu.

 Although there are many factors which go into a restaurant’s success, one of the most important changes going forward will be the need to focus on margin when it comes to budget philosophy and menu item placement on the printed menu.
 Many larger operations have been doing this for years, but many smaller operations may not be aware of this vital strategy for increasing revenue and therefore increasing the odds of success.